 There are plenty of places in downtown Dayton, NV to grab a passport stamp, and whether or not you snag it at the Dayton Museum and Historical Society—take the time to check out the Dayton Historic District, which rivals Genoa as one of the oldest settlements in the Silver State.
 With stamp 2 officially in the bag, we loaded up and headed toward Fallon, the Oasis of Nevada.

 Nearing Fallon’s city limits, we blew by a guy running alongside the road carrying an American flag.
 A full-sized American flag.
 Something you might not see every day, but something totally and completely common along the Loneliest Road.
-Each year, hundreds of people test their own physical (and mental!) endurances with all kinds of running and cycling challenges, like OATBRAN, and many others.
+Each year, hundreds of people test their own physical (and mental!) endurances with all kinds of running and cycling challenges.
 “We’re going all the way to Maine!” he blurted out.
 A transcontinental jog?Talk about inspiring.
-If I could walk, bike or run Nevada’s portion of U.S. 50 alone, I would call it a success.
+If I could walk, bike, or run Nevada’s portion of U.S. 50 alone, I would call it a success.
 Getting to see a team of ridiculously fit mega-athletes and their support vehicles attempting this lifetime achievement was pretty amazing to say the least.

 Another friendly hello and a clunk of a stamp later, we were in and out of Fallon and headed for the next destination.
 Building momentum on this already-incredible jaunt, we ripped by Sand Mountain…one of Nevada’s three singing sand dunes, and holdover from glacial Lake Lahontan.
 Although hard to believe, retreating glaciers from another time eventually broke down to hunks of quartz that were washed down the Walker River and blown to the area.
 Sort of like a gazillion dump trucks deposited beachy, singing sand in the middle of the desert, it’s just there.

 When do you have a crazy-cool photo opp like this, staring you straight in